yoavniran/smocker/README.md

 	return utils.respondWithFailureRate({
 				response: {
-					info: "foo  //the body of the response when successful },
+					info: "foo"  //the body of the response when successful },
 				statusCode: 201,
 			},